glatzert/ACME-Server-ADCS/docfx/docs-v3.1/deploy-server.md

 Create a path for working files of ACME-ADCS, e.g `C:\ACME-ADCS` (this is the default path, any other will work) Grant read/write rights to the account used above

-## Upgrade from V3.0
+### Upgrade from V3.0

-The configuration is compatible, but now has deprecated ACMEOptions from the Profiles.
+The configuration is backwards-compatible, but has deprecated `ACMEOptions` from the Profiles.
+Update your `appsettings.Production.json` to use `CertificateServices`

 From the minimal sample below
 ```diff